jacaudi/dras/README.md

  This programs monitors either a single, or multiple, WSR-88D sites and sends alerts via Pushover based on change in status.

+ ## What Is Monitored

+ The following attributes are monitored per each site

+ - Volume Coverage Pattern (VCP) — Clear Air or Precipitation Mode
+ - Operational Status
+ - Power Source
+ - Generator State

  ## How To Use

  ### Requirements